Why is my backflow preventer slow draining

 Frequently Asked Questions

-While you can try to clean out a backflow preventer yourself, it's generally recommended to have a licensed plumber service it to ensure it's working properly and safely.
+You may be able to clean a backflow preventer yourself, but it's often best to have a professional plumber inspect and service it to ensure it's working properly.

 Connect with certified professionals in your area